ekoksal7/HelloUser-SpringBoot/README.md

       }

-  For zero deowntown deployment, when you deploy and get a response from  **<< Load Balancer DNS>>/HelloUserService/health**, update your dns records with new load balancer dns and delete the previous stack by running below script:
+  For no-downtime deployment, when you deploy and get a response from  **<< Load Balancer DNS>>/HelloUserService/health**, update your dns records with new load balancer dns and delete the previous stack by running below script:

   **aws cloudformation delete-stack --profile ekoksal7-eu-central-1 --stack-name << previous stack name >>**